Time-energy uncertainty relation for neutrino oscillations: historical development, applications and future prospects: TEUR for oscillating and unstable particles

 Projection operators are idempotent, which means they satisfy $P^2=P$.
 From this condition, it follows that the standard deviation $\Delta P_l$ obeys \be \Delta P_l(t)=\sqrt{P_{\nu_l\rightarrow\nu_l}(t)-P^2_{\nu_l\rightarrow\nu_l}(t)}\,. \ee By substitution into Eq.~\eqref{TEURMT}, we derive \be \Delta E\ge\frac{1}{2} \frac{|\frac{d}{dt}P_{\nu_l\rightarrow\nu_l}(t)|} {\sqrt{P_{\nu_l\rightarrow\nu_l}(t)-P^2_{\nu_l\rightarrow\nu_l}(t)}}\,. \ee

 Let us now consider the survival probability $P_{\nu_l\rightarrow\nu_l}(t)$ in the time interval $0 \leq t \leq t_{1min}$, where $t_{1min}$ is the time when $P_{\nu_l\rightarrow\nu_l}(t)$ reaches the first minimum.
-In this range, $P_{\nu_l\rightarrow\nu_l}(t)$ is a monotonically decreasing function~\cite{Bilenky2007,Bilenky2008,Akhmedov:2008zz,Bilenky:2009zz}.
+In this range, $P_{\nu_l\rightarrow\nu_l}(t)$ is a monotonically decreasing function~\cite{Bilenky:2005hv,Bilenky2008,Akhmedov:2008zz,Bilenky:2008dk,Bilenky:2009zz,Bilenky:2011pk}.
 By integration of Eq.~\eqref{BilTEUR} from $0$ to $t$, we finally get \be \Delta E\, t\ge \frac{1}{2}\left[\frac{\pi}{2}-\sin^{-1}\left(2P_{\nu_l\rightarrow\nu_l}(t)-1\right)\right]. \ee

 It is useful to apply the above inequality to some specific cases of experimental interest.
 For instance, atmospheric neutrinos are produced by cosmic rays interacting in the upper atmosphere of the Earth.
-In turn, the resulting pions and kaons decay into muon-neutrinos and muons, many of which give rise to electrons and a muon-neutrino electron-neutrino pair.
-A crude estimation indicates that muon-neutrinos are roughly two times more abundant than electron-neutrinos~\cite{K2K:2004iot,Super-Kamiokande:2004orf}.
+In turn, the resulting pions and kaons decay into muon neutrinos and muons, many of which give rise to electrons and a muon neutrino--electron neutrino pair.
+A crude estimation indicates that muon neutrinos are roughly two times more abundant than electron neutrinos~\cite{K2K:2004iot,Super-Kamiokande:2004orf}.
 In the atmospheric Long Baseline region, the survival probability $P_{\nu_\mu\rightarrow\nu_\mu}(t)$ is driven by the neutrino mass-squared difference $\Delta m_{23}^2$ (for more details on the theoretical treatment of neutrino mixing, see Sec.~\ref{Gravity} and Sec.~\ref{QFT}).
-By taking into account that $P_{\nu_\mu\rightarrow\nu_\mu}(t^{(23)}_{1min})\simeq0$, where $t^{(23)}_{1min}=2\pi E/\Delta m_{23}^2$, we obtain the following TEUR for ultrarelativistic neutrinos ($L\simeq t$)~\cite{Bilenky2007} \be \Delta E\, t_{osc}^{(23)}\ge\pi\,, \ee where $t_{osc}^{(23)}=2t^{(23)}_{1min}$ denotes the period of oscillations in the atmospheric-Long Baseline region.
-As explained in~\cite{Bilenky2007}, the above relation provides a necessary condition for atmospheric neutrino oscillations to be observed.
+By taking into account that $P_{\nu_\mu\rightarrow\nu_\mu}(t^{(23)}_{1min})\simeq0$, where $t^{(23)}_{1min}=2\pi E/\Delta m_{23}^2$, we obtain the following TEUR for ultrarelativistic neutrinos ($L\simeq t$)~\cite{Bilenky:2005hv} \be \Delta E\, t_{osc}^{(23)}\ge\pi\,, \ee where $t_{osc}^{(23)}=2t^{(23)}_{1min}$ denotes the period of oscillations in the atmospheric-Long Baseline region.
+As explained in~\cite{Bilenky:2005hv}, the above relation provides a necessary condition for atmospheric neutrino oscillations to be observed.

 As a further example, we consider the $\Delta m_{23}^2$-driven survival probability of $\bar\nu_e$.
 According to CHOOZ experiment~\cite{CHOOZ:1999hei}, this probability is close to the maximal value of unity.
 Using the condition $P_{\bar\nu_e\rightarrow\bar\nu_e}(t_{1min}^{(23)})=1-\sin^22\theta_{13}$ along with the constraint $\sin^22\theta_{13}\lesssim2\cdot 10^{-1}$, where $\theta_{13}$ is the mixing angle, Eq.~\eqref{final} becomes (up to terms of order $\sin^22\theta_{13}$) \be \Delta E\, t_{osc}^{(23)}\ge2\sin2\theta_{13}\,, \ee which is less stringent than the bound~\eqref{atm}.